League Prize 2004: If . . . Then

 Established in 1981 to recognize visionary work by young practitioners, The Architectural League Prize is an annual competition, lecture series, and exhibition led by the League and its Young Architects + Designers Committee.

-Recently, the public’s imagination has been stimulated by ambitious building and redevelopment proposals which offer a rereading of cities and their public institutions.
+Recently, the public’s imagination has been stimulated by ambitious building and redevelopment proposals that offer a rereading of cities and their public institutions.
 Architecture has reemerged as a channel for the hopes and aspirations of society to provide symbols of cultural value and spaces for cultural production.
-These new visions challenge social and political assumptions about architectural production and offer an opportunity for re-thinking site, program, form, technology, and materials.
+These new visions challenge social and political assumptions about architectural production and offer an opportunity for rethinking site, program, form, technology, and materials.
 Architectural invention relies on the presentation of a story, or speculative fiction.
-The projection of what will happen, and how it will transform the urban experience is often a “social fiction” that imagines new relationships and social structures.
+The projection of what will happen, and how it will transform the urban experience is often a social fiction that imagines new relationships and social structures.

 Every architectural project, at any scale, is preceded by an act of imagination, an architectural fiction that speculates on future events in a space that does not yet exist.
-This fiction starts with program and site and it drives project development by translating ideas into built form.
+This fiction starts with programs and site and it drives project development by translating ideas into built form.
 How do we anticipate the results?
-Is it possible for our speculations to prompt certain effects of is architecture a produce of its own social fiction?
+Is it possible for our speculations to prompt certain effects or is architecture a product of its own social fiction?
 What effects do our speculations generate?
-What are the relationships between the broader social conditions and our individual fictions, between fiction and construction?
+What are the relationships between broader social conditions and our individual fictions, between fiction and construction?
 What possibilities can architecture present within the framework of the built environment in writing these social fictions?

 - Anthony Piermarini & Hansy Better Barraza of Studio Luz

 - Keith Mitnick, Mireille Roddier, & Stewart Hicks